May 11, 2023 | Cyber security education

-So beyond simply being a means to improve cyber security, visibility makes it much easier to identify traffic bottlenecks, bandwidth challenges, or unresponsive hosts, minimize latency, and optimize network performance.
+So beyond simply being a means to improve cybersecurity, network visibility makes it much easier to identify traffic bottlenecks, bandwidth challenges, or unresponsive hosts, minimize latency, and optimize network performance.

 1. Effective and reliable data collection

-To achieve better network visibility, look for a cyber security tool that goes beyond logging for deeper understanding of what’s happening on your network.
+To achieve better network visibility, look for a cybersecurity solution that goes beyond logging for a deeper understanding of what’s happening on your network.

 That said, network visibility is more than just collecting huge volumes of data and storing them in a central location just in case.
 Greater visibility also depends on intelligent threat and vulnerability detection and analysis, which brings us to step two.

 2. Expert-assisted threat analysis

-The second step in achieving network visibility is analysis.
-The goal is to recognize important trends, separate the unusual from the routine, and receive the results in a clear, digestible format.
+To gain network visibility, you need a solution that recognizes important trends, separates the unusual from the routine, and then delivers the results to you in a clear, digestible format.

 Unfortunately, many threat monitoring and detection tools struggle with this.
-They fail to eliminate false positives, which are alerts that incorrectly indicate the existence of a vulnerability or malicious activity, or that classify benign activity as suspicious.
-False positives limit or blur your network visibility, take your attention away from the areas that need it, and may lead to alert fatigue.
+They fail to eliminate false positives, alerts that either incorrectly indicate the existence of a cyber threat or that classify benign activity as suspicious.
+False positives limit or blur your network visibility, taking attention away from the areas that need it, and may lead to alert fatigue.

 What is alert fatigue?

-Cyber security alert fatigue can set in when people are constantly exposed to threat alerts, often by email or push notifications, and over time become desensitized to them.
-Alerts may take the form of individual emails or push notifications.
+Cybersecurity alert fatigue can set in when people are constantly exposed to threat alerts, often by email or push notifications, and over time become desensitized to them.

 On average, each alert takes at least ten minutes to investigate.
 That adds up fast when you're receiving dozens, even hundreds, of alerts per day.
 According to one report, 75% of businesses said they spend as much time addressing false positives as they do genuine incidents.

 Think about alert fatigue this way.
-No one wants to get an alert from their front door security camera every time a neighbour walks by with their dog or a gust of wind blows tree branches within view.
+No one wants to get an alert from their front door security camera every time a neighbor walks by or a gust of wind blows tree branches within view.

 3. Contextual, easy-to-understand alerts

-Network visibility requires a true understanding of what is wrong—vulnerabilities, cyber attacks, and other issues—and how to resolve it.
-How findings and data are communicated to you is integral.
-What good is data analysis if the main message gets lost in translation?
+Network visibility requires a true understanding of what is wrong—vulnerabilities, cyberattacks, and other issues—and how to resolve it.
+How the findings are communicated to you is integral.
+What good is analyzing the data if the main message gets lost in translation?